-South Korea previously introduced corporate governance reforms in February 2024, with the launch of the "Corporate Value-Up Program".
+South Korea previously attempted to implement corporate governance reforms in February 2024, with the launch of the "Corporate Value-Up Program".
 Whilst this initiative initially prompted AVI to explore the region's potential, leading to an on-the-ground visit by the investment team, AVI ultimately concluded that the voluntary nature of the reforms was insufficient to challenge the entrenched power of the chaebols.

 However, 2025 has marked a turning point, following the election of Lee Jae Myung after the impeachment of former president Yoon Suk Yeol.
-Lee has adopted a more active position on corporate reform, vowing to tackle the chaebol system and eliminate the "Korea discount" as part of his agenda.
+Lee has taken a notably more proactive stance on corporate reform, vowing to tackle the chaebol system and eliminate the "Korea discount" as part of his agenda.